 MEZ + 6 hours / Summer + 5 hours

 Cambodia has a tropical monsoon climate with two seasons.

 The rainy season is from June to October.
 The southwest monsoon brings heavy rainfall and high humidity (about 90%).

 The dry season is from November to May with cool weather from November to February, and hot weather from March to May.
 The humidity drops during these months to under 50%.

 The average maximum temperatures in the interior throughout the year at about 30 ° C. On the island of Koh Thmei, temperatures do not get that high and are rarely more than 28 ° C.

-A visa is required for entry into Cambodia.
-It is valid for up to 30 days and can be obtained upon arrival at the international airports in Phnom Penh and Siem Reap.
+A visa is required for entry.
 Your passport must be valid for at least six months after departure from Cambodia.

 The official national language is Khmer.
 In larger towns, English and some French are spoken.

 Cambodian Riel (KHR)